MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-player-statistics.md

 A leaderboard is generated for all statistics saved in PlayFab.
 Accessing a leaderboard for a specific stat is optional.

-**Reset Frequency** and **Aggregation** methods play a major role in how dynamic the leaderboards are in your game.
+Reset frequency and aggregation methods play a major role in how dynamic the leaderboards are in your game.
 The **Tournaments** feature focuses on leaderboards with automatic reset frequencies, and is described in the tutorial [Using resettable statistics and leaderboards](../../social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md).

 We encourage you to use statistics in every manner relevant to your game.
 You can use resettable statistics to run daily tournaments, and long-term statistics like experience points, side-by-side.